patatetom/rds4xways/README.md

 ***This only way of doing so, based on the extension of the file name, will import SHA1 that are not necessarily those of images and leave out SHA1 of images that will not have been imported because there is no extension to the file name.***

+Extensions used for the main image formats are searched :

 ```bash
 unzip -p /media/NSRLFile.txt.zip | pv | ./csv2tsv | cut -f 1,4 | egrep '\.(jpg|jpeg|png|gif|bmp|svg|tif|psd|pcx)$' | cut -f 1 | sort -u | tee image | wc
 13,7GiO 0:37:49 [6,19MiB/s] [             <=>                         ]